ansforge/IG-modele-objets-sante/ML/ig/StructureDefinition-OffreOperationnelle.md

 **Usages:**

-* Use this Logical Model: [SituationOperationnelle](StructureDefinition-SituationOperationnelle.md)
+* Use this Logical Model: [EntiteGeographique](StructureDefinition-EntiteGeographique.md), [LieuRealisationOffre](StructureDefinition-LieuRealisationOffre.md), [OrganisationInterne](StructureDefinition-OrganisationInterne.md), [Patientele](StructureDefinition-Patientele.md) and [SituationOperationnelle](StructureDefinition-SituationOperationnelle.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fr.mos|current/StructureDefinition/OffreOperationnelle)